leventogut/xec/README.md

 To run a task, just enter name of the alias (and additional parameters if required).

-Arguments after "--" is appended to the tasks' config arguments.

 ```bash
 xec myls
 ```

-Or a more advanced usage:
+Arguments after "--" is appended to the tasks' config arguments.

+An example with additional arguments:

 ```bash
 xec --ignore-errors myls -- -h